ncachanosky/econ-lecture-notes/content/econometrics/Lecture 02/Section 1.md

 **The residual $(e)$**
 The residual (or fitting deviation) is the difference between the conditional mean of the dependent variable $(E[Y|x])$ and the predicted value $(\hat{Y})$: $e_i = E[Y|x] - \hat{Y_i}$.
 In other words, the residual is the difference between the observed data (sample) and the model predictions.
 In this sense. the *residual* is like a *proxy* of the unovserbable *error*.
 Because the *error* is unobservable, OLS minimizes the *residual*.
 {{% /callout %}}

-More precisely, the residual equals: $e_i = Y_i - \hat{Y_i}$.
-For instance, after you estimate the $betas$ of the equation, a weight of 2000 pounds predicts a mileage of 27 mpg.
-However, you know that a car with a weight of 2000 pounds has a mileage of 25 mps.
-The residual of the model, for that specific observation, is 2 mpg.

 Our example has 74 observations.
 Because the model can predict one $mpg$ for each car $weight$, there is one *residual* for each observation.
 Because $\hat{Y_i} = \hat{\beta_0} + \hat{\beta_1} x_i$, we can see that